 - Once you have confirmed that your distribution system is capable of producing a stable supply of clean water, you may lift the boil-water notice.

 The complete rules for public water systems are found in Title 30, Texas Administrative Code, Chapter 290.
 Two subchapters of these rules are available for reference:

 - Rules and Regulations for Public Water Systems: Title 30 TAC Subchapter D

 - Drinking Water Standards Governing Drinking Water Quality & Reporting Requirements for Public Water Systems: Title 30 TAC Subchapter F

 If you have other questions, contact either our regional office or the Water Supply Division in our central office (512/239-4691) for advice.

 Advice for customers of PWSs

 To disinfect water by boiling, bring it to a full boil, continue to boil for two minutes, and then let the water cool before using it.
-For more information and other options, see the EPA’s Web page on the emergency disinfection of drinking water .
+For more information see After a Disaster: Is your Drinking Water Safe? and the EPA’s Web page on the emergency disinfection of drinking water .